All Articles / Monarch Institute

 The IT industry continues to rapidly grow each.
 With businesses now more than ever turning to IT and all it has to offer to keep their business moving along and their staff employed.

 With businesses focusing on strengthening IT teams, it has led employers seeking out IT experts who are skilled in more than just one area.
-Which is why we cover off numerous subjects in our brand new ICT Diploma – including networking, database, cybersecurity and web design.
+Which is why Monarch’s Diploma and Certificate IV in Information Technology cover off numerous subjects including networking, database, cybersecurity and web design.

 In this article, we explore where a career in information and communication technology can take you.
 As well as cover off some of the roles and responsibilities you can expect to undertake as an IT manager in our modern digital first workplaces.